 2016 Award Recipient: KENDRA ATLEEWORK

-A native of Bishop, California, Atleework is soon to complete a Master of Fine Arts in creative writing at the University of Minnesota, where she has been working on Sweetwater as her thesis project.
+A native of Bishop, California, Atleework is soon to complete a Master of Fine Arts in creative writing at the University of Minnesota, where she has been working on Miracle Country as her thesis project.
 She also holds a Bachelors degree in creative writing for contemporary media from Scripps College in California.

 “I grew up in Owens Valley, a remote region in eastern California at the arid leeward base of the Sierra Nevada mountains,” Atleework wrote in her application to the Fund.
 “I have been interested in the aesthetics and systems of this landscape since childhood.”

 The Owens Valley landscape Atleework writes about was the scene of one of the most infamous water transfers of the twentieth century, when, in 1913, the city of Los Angeles approriated most of the Owens River and began funneling its water 233 miles through a pipeline to feed L.A.
 The city’s action formed the basis for the 1974 film Chinatown.